 Shaba Nabi – Training Programme Director

 I am the Lead GP at Charlotte Keel Medical Practice, which is an inner- city practice in Bristol.
 I followed a convoluted route to general practice which included Psychiatry, Neurology, Ship’s Doctor and Civilian Medical Officer for the RAF.
-I have a portfolio career which includes Education, Prescribing Lead for the CCG, Medical Politics and a columnist for Pulse magazine.
+I have a portfolio career which includes Education, Prescribing Lead for the ICB, Medical Politics and a columnist for Pulse magazine.
 When I am not working, I enjoy hanging out with my 3 kids and dancing to 90’s club music.